HCY123901/CVWOassignment/README.md

 # README
-Sorry but this application can only runs on a local server; A0194526X Huang Chengyu; Ruby version 6.0.2.1;
+Sorry but this application can only run on a local server; A0194526X Huang Chengyu; Ruby version 6.0.2.1;